When most of us consider salad recipes we instantly gravitate to salads with spinach and arugula and kale and other leafy veggies.

 And remember that the bacon will continue to crisp up as it dries.

 The last few ingredients in our salad include half a cup of sunflower seeds, half a cup of dried cranberries, and a quarter cup of goat cheese.

 These ingredients are all really flexible so if you’d like to swap in a different seed, nut or dried fruit go for it.

 You can even make this broccoli salad dairy-free.
 At this point, the bacon should be cooled and a little more crunchy so go ahead and crumble that into the salad.

 The dressing for this salad is super easy and is just a combination of mayonnaise and yogurt but I always make my mayonnaise at home because it’s so incredibly easy and fresh.

-You guys have likely seen this on my earlier how to make mayonnaise but all you have to do is add one egg, a half a tablespoon of lemon juice, a teaspoon of white wine vinegar, a half a teaspoon of Dijon mustard, a pinch of salt and one cup of neutral-flavoured oil and I’m using a light olive oil.
+You guys have likely seen this on my earlier how to make mayonnaise but all you have to do is add one egg, half a tablespoon of lemon juice, a teaspoon of white wine vinegar, half a teaspoon of Dijon mustard, a pinch of salt, and one cup of neutral-flavored oil and I’m using a light olive oil.

 Then grab your stick blender and hold it firmly on the bottom while you turn it on.